bourbonut/lbm-gpu/README.md

 ![demo](./docs/demo.gif)

+This example is fluid flow from left to right over a cylinder in top view.

 ## Goal

-The goal of this project is to make parallel the Lattice Boltzmann Method on GPU through `numba` and `cupy`
+The goal of this project is to make parallel the Lattice Boltzmann Method on GPU through `numba` and `cupy`.

 ## Installation